 Our research manager will reach out to your school to schedule a time for the visit.
 During a visit one or two of our researchers will come to your school to work with students one-on-one.
 First, we will introduce ourselves in the main office to provide you with all of our required paperwork.
-We will then set up our materials.
+All of our research assistants have federal and state background checks and are screened through ODJFS.
 Our researchers will come with all of the research materials needed, you simply have to provide a table and space for them to work.
 We prefer to work in an empty classroom if one is available so that the students can participate with few distractions.
 If an empty room is not available, we can also set up in a quiet hallway.

 Once set up, our researchers will walk the selected students from the classroom to the testing area to participate in the study.
 The student will be asked before leaving the classroom and before starting the study if they would like to play the game.
 At either instance, the child is free to say “no” and they will be escorted back to the classroom without participating in the study.
 A typical study is about 10-25 minutes long.
 At the end of the study, the student will be rewarded with stickers to take home and escorted back to the classroom.